Gaining weight as a vegetarian – the instruction

 Even vegans can cover almost everything vegetable.
 Only vitamin B12 must be supplied by dietary supplements.

-So you can definitely say that as a vegetarian, you have little drawbacks in gaining.
-These are really manageable.
+So you can definitely say that as a vegetarian, you have little drawbacks in gaining weight.
+But these are really manageable.

-If you want to grow vegetarian, that is easily possible.
+If you want to gain weight as a vegetarian, that is easily possible.
 You just have to be careful to reach your calorie surplus every day.

 With additional strength training you will also build muscle.
 Even women should do strength training if they want to get a curvier body.